 Teach with the Activities

-- Students should reread the articles and explore the "Find Out More" links at the bottom of each page.
+Students should reread the articles.
 Direct them to pull facts that explain why the Little Rock Nine were motivated to jeopardize their safety in order to desegregate Central High.

 - After what happened to Melba, if you were her, would you volunteer to go to Central High?
 Why or why not?